HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ## Miscellaneous

 We've covered the use of HTML in general as well as the adoption of top elements and attributes.
 In this section, we're reviewing some of the special cases of viewports, favicons, buttons, inputs, and links.
-Specifically, we will also be looking at links that may still point to "http" URLs.
+One thing we note here is that too many links still point to "http" URLs.

 ### `viewport` specifications